BolaSalah/portfolio/README.md

   <h3 align="center">My Portfolio</h3>

    <div align="center">
-     using Reactjs with Next JS & type script , Tailwind-css, tsparticles for a dynamic background, aos for animation and type-animation for text animation.
+     using React.js with Next.js & type script , Tailwind-css, tsparticles for a dynamic background, aos for animation and type-animation for text animation.
     </div>
 </div>